-The Company has certain facility leases with non-cancellable terms ranging between one and two years, with certain renewal options.
+The Company has certain facility leases with non-cancellable terms ranging up-to two years, with certain renewal options.

 The Company records lease liabilities based on the present value of lease payments over the lease term using an incremental borrowing rate to discount its lease liabilities, as the rate implicit in the lease is typically not readily determinable.
-To compute the present value of the lease liability, the Company used a weighted-average discount rate of 5%.
+To compute the present value of the lease liability, the Company used a weighted-average discount rate of 4%.
 Certain lease agreements include renewal options that are under the Company's control.
 The Company includes optional renewal periods in the lease term only when it is reasonably certain that the Company will exercise its option.
-Prior to the Merger, NewLink had asserted it would not renew the lease terms through expiry of the lease renewal option periods.
-The weighted-average remaining lease term as of September 30, 2020 is less than 1.0 year.
+The weighted-average remaining lease term as of March 31, 2021 is 1.5 years.